 My friend, Patton Dodd, has a piece up on Slate in advance of Alexandra Pelosi’s HBO documentary, The Trials of Ted Haggard, premiering tonight.
 Patton used to work for Haggard and New Life Church, primarily as a writer and editor, so he writes about Haggard with some authority.
 Money Quote from Patton:

-Two years have gone by with little more than occasional peeps from Haggard, and now he’s back in The Trials of Ted Haggard, an HBO film directed by Alexandra Pelosi, a sort of sequel to her Friends of God,could finish the question, saying she couldn’t speak to Haggard’s
+Two years have gone by with little more than occasional peeps from Haggard, and now he’s back in The Trials of Ted Haggard, an HBO film directed by Alexandra Pelosi, a sort of sequel to her Friends of God,interviewed Pelosi, he tried to open with a question about the fallen

 that documents Haggard’s dreary life in exile–no job, no home, no

 friends, no ministry.
 Earlier this week, when CNN’s Anderson Cooper

 minister’s “spiritual restoration.”
 Pelosi interrupted Cooper before he